harrysingh1991/tvh-m3u-generator/README.md

 - EPG proxied
 - EPG retreived using persistent password in its own variable. to allow for EPG retrieval using an account with higher access than user accounts being used for channel list creation
 - Default system streaming profile removed from URLs, which are automatically added when downloading channel lists.
 TVH will choose streaming profile based on server setup/user access
+- tvg-logo url retrieved from TVHeadend Server will be appended with TVH_EPG_AUTH persistent password

 A list is generated after the first time the playlist URL is called.